canro91/canro91.github.io/_posts/2020-12-03-DebugDynamicSQL.md

 ## Format your dynamic SQL queries for more readability

-To read your dynamic queries stored in the plan cache, make sure to insert new lines when appropiate.
+To read your dynamic queries stored in the plan cache, make sure to insert new lines when appropriate.
 Use a variable for the line endings.
 For example, `DECLARE @crlf NVARCHAR(2) = NCHAR(13) + NCHAR(10)`.

 Also, to identify the source of a dynamic query, add as a comment the name of the store procedure generating it.
 But, don't use inside that comment a timestamp or any other dynamic text.
 Otherwise, you will end up with almost identical entries in the plan cache.